-Identification CD/C Sd (W) Area & Boundaries See Structure Plan
+Identification CD/C Sd (W)

-- Macquarie River to Bourke Hill, Newell Highway/Blackbutt Road/Joira Road to Dubbo Airport and Spears Drive/Bunglegumbie Road; and - Includes entire West Dubbo urban area.
+- Macquarie River to Bourke Hill, New ell Highw ay/Blackbutt Road/Joira Road to Dubbo Airport and Spears Drive/Bunglegumbie Road; and - Includes entire West Dubbo urban area.

-- Primarily residential with related commercial services focussed onto Victorian Street; - Transport services and related industry in Jannali Road; - Tourist accommodation and services and recreational clubs primarily along Whylandra Street (Newell Highway) corridor; and - Western extensions of the Mitchell and Newell highway corridors and the Main Western Line.
+- Primarily residential with related commercial services focussed onto Victorian Street; - Transport services and related industry in Januali Road; - Tourist accommodation and services and recreational clubs primarily along Whylandra Street (New ell Highway) corridor; and - Western extensions of the Mitchell and Newell Highway corridors and the Main Western Line.

-- Access to Bunglegumbie area from Thompson Street; - Effective protection of efficiency of the major transport corridors; - Future of Bunglegumbie Treatment Plant and Environs; - Future use of Bourke Hill (North); - Services to airport and related industries; - Social problems in Housing Department area; - Ratio Report recommendations for Dubbo City Council Caravan Park site future potential; - Access from Mitchell Highway to land on Bourke Hill (South) with residential potential; - Low rate of residential development in the Precinct; - Beni Street redevelopment; - Victoria Street commercial strip quality of development and future direction and management; and - Services to Minore Road area.
+- Access to Bunglegumbie area from Thompson Street; - Effective protection of efficiency of the major transport corridors; - Future of Bunglegumbie Treatment Plant and Environs; - Future use of Bourke Hill (north); - Services to airport and related industries; - Social problems in Housing Department area; - Ratio Report recommendations for Dubbo City Council Caravan Park site future potential; - Access from Mitchell Highway to land on Bourke Hill (south) with residential potential; - Low rate of residential development in the precinct; - Beni Street redevelopment; - Victoria Street commercial strip quality of development and future direction and management; and - Services to Minore Road area.

-- Paramount opportunity for long term response to Dubbo 21 Strategy 6 related to residential expansion; - Able to provide sites for some industrial land needs relevant to Dubbo 21 Strategies 2 and 3 in Jannali Road; and - Scope to expand tourist accommodation and services in the Whylandra Street corridor in response to Dubbo 21 Strategy 5.
+- Paramount opportunity for long-term response to the Dubbo 21 Plan Strategy 6 related to residential expansion; - Able to provide sites for some industrial land needs relevant to the Dubbo 21 Plan Strategies 2 and 3 in Jannali Road; and - Scope to expand tourist accommodation and services in the Whylandra Street corridor in response to the Dubbo 21 Plan Strategy 5.